RyanJ93/pigeon/README.md

 docker run -p 2898:2898 -e PIGEON_SENTRY_DSN="YOUR SENTRY DSN HERE" -d --name pigeon-server enricosola/pigeon-server:latest
 ```

-### Data storage

-Server stores its data under "storage" directory, you may set your own directory when running the server as a Docker image,

 ## Requirements

 To run and work with this project you need to have Java version 15 or greater installed on your machine, additionally Gradle version 7 is required as well.